-Operation Encompass

-Operation Encompass helps police and schools work together to provide emotional and practical help for children.
-Police will inform the 'key adult' within school if they have been called to an incident of domestic abuse, where there are children in the household before registration the next day.
+Operation Encompass Operation Encompass helps police and schools work together to provide emotional and practical help for children.
+Police will inform the Operation Encompass Leads within the Trust if they have been called to an incident of domestic abuse,.
+Our Operations Encompass leads are Nicky Dunford, Matt Matthew and Alex Waterman, contactable on DSL@thelink.academy.
+Incidents are then passed to the key adults within the setting before registration the next day